3 FlexiBowl® and 3 Cameras#

 Note

-If the additional stations use FlexiBowl® units of different sizes, purchase one kit for each required size.
+If your additional stations use different sized FlexiBowl® devices, purchase one kit for each size.

-For example, with a configuration FB500 + FB650 + FB800, the base kit covers the first station, while the second and third stations require GM002005 and GM002006 respectively, according to the size installed on those stations.
+For example, for a configuration with FB500 + FB650 + FB800, the basic kit covers the first station, while for the second and third stations you need to order GM002004 and GM002006 respectively.

 Switch#

-The switch is always required in multi-device configurations.
-For code, electrical specifications, and physical specifications, refer to:
+The Switch is always required in multi-device configurations.
+For code, electrical and physical specifications, see the dedicated section:

 Wiring#

-In Variant A, meaning 1 robot, all field devices, meaning FlexiBowl® units, cameras, and robot, connect to the switch, and the switch connects to the VisionController through a single Ethernet port.
-The total number of connections fits within the 8 available switch ports.
+In Variant A (1 robot), all field devices (FlexiBowl®, cameras, robot) connect to the Switch, and the Switch connects to the VisionController via a single Ethernet port.
+The total number of connections fits the 8 ports available on the Switch.

-From Variant B onward, the total number of devices exceeds the ports available on the switch.
+From Variant B onwards, the total number of devices exceeds the ports available on the Switch.

-In these cases, one VisionController port is used to connect it to the switch, while the remaining free VisionController ports are used for the devices that cannot fit on the switch:
+In these cases, one port of the VisionController is used to connect it to the Switch, while the remaining free ports of the VisionController accommodate devices that do not fit on the Switch:

-• In Variant B, 2 robots, FlexiBowl® 3 connects directly to a free VisionController port
+• In Variant B (2 robots), the FlexiBowl® 3 connects directly to a free VisionController port.

-• In Variant C, 3 robots, FlexiBowl® 3 and Camera 3 connect directly to the free VisionController ports
+• In Variant C (3 robots), the FlexiBowl® 3 and Camera 3 connect directly to the free ports of the VisionController.

 Important

-The switch provides 8 Ethernet ports.
-Starting from Variant B, it is no longer possible to connect all devices only through the switch.
-The extra devices must be connected directly to the free Ethernet ports on the VisionController, as indicated in the tables below.
+The Switch has 8 Ethernet ports.
+Starting with Variant B, it is not possible to connect all devices exclusively via the Switch: extra devices must be connected directly to the free Ethernet ports on the VisionController, as shown in the tables below.

 Note